 4. Share your network and resources

-There’s a lot of ways professionals can share their networks and resources.
+There are a lot of ways professionals can share their networks and resources.
 Often, we aren’t even aware that we have these resources, but women in under-represented industries lack these things.
 So, start by mentoring women entrepreneurs in your field.

 Want to do more to support women-owned businesses?